-"the management of the organisation's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."
+"The management of the organisation's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks."

-- 3.5 The Council will create and maintain, as the cornerstones for effective treasury management: - A Treasury Management Policy Statement (see Appendix 1, stating the policies, objectives and approach to risk management of its treasury management activities. - Suitable Treasury Management Practices (TMPs), setting out the manner in which the organisation will seek to achieve those policies and objectives, and prescribing how it will manage and control those activities.
+- 3.5 The Council will create and maintain, as the cornerstones for effective treasury management: - A Treasury Management Policy Statement (see Appendix 1, stating the policies, objectives and approach to risk management of its treasury management activities.

-- 3.6 Treasury Management is about the management of risk.
+- Suitable Treasury Management Practices (TMPs), setting out the manner in which the organisation will seek to achieve those policies and objectives, and prescribing how it will manage and control those activities. - 3.6 Treasury Management is about the management of risk.
 The Council is responsible for its treasury decisions and activity.
 No treasury management activity is without risk. - 3.7 As per the requirements of the Prudential Code, the Authority has adopted the CIPFA Treasury Management Code of Practice.
-All treasury activity will comply with relevant statute, guidance and accounting standards. - 3.8 Adoption of this Treasury Management Strategy Statement approves the following: - Treasury Management Strategy for 2021/22. - Treasury Management Policy Statement - Treasury Management Indicators for 2021/22. - 3.9 The Authority will be asked to approve a revised Treasury Management Strategy Statement should the assumptions on which this report is based change significantly.
-Such circumstances would include, for example, a large, unexpected change in interest rates, or in the level of its investment balance.
+All treasury activity will comply with relevant statute, guidance and accounting standards. - 3.8 Adoption of this Treasury Management Strategy Statement approves the following: - Treasury Management Strategy for 2022/23. - Treasury Management Policy Statement - Treasury Management Prudential Indicators for 2022/23.